vysinsky/sfcc-playground/README.md

 # Salesforce Commerce Cloud Playground

+## Installation

+`npm install --global sfcc-playground@alpha`

+The playground uses [`dw-api-mock`](https://github.com/SalesforceCommerceCloud/dw-api-mock.git).
+You need to be able to access the repository ([see the Trailhead module](https://trailhead.salesforce.com/content/learn/modules/b2c-developer-resources-and-tools/b2c-developer-access-repositories)).

 ## Configuration

-The tool uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) so you can use:
+The playground uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) so you can use:

 - a `sfcc-playground` property in package.json
 - a `.sfcc-playgroundrc` file in JSON or YAML format